pkestene/npcuda-example/cython-template/README.md

 # cython wrapped CUDA/C++ class with templates

 This code makes an explicit cython class that wraps the C++ class, exposing it in python.
 It involves a little bit more repitition than the swig code in principle, but in practice it's MUCH easier.

+You can use python2 or python3 here.

 ## build and install